roseengineering/igeswrite/README.md

 Iges.plane(self, w, h, origin=(0,0,0))
     - w, h is the width and height of the plane in 2D Iges.cube(self, w, l, h, origin=(0,0,0))
-    - w, l, h is the width, length and height of the plane in 3D
+    - w, l, h is the width, length and height of the cube in 3D
 ```

 See the files microstrip.py and patch.py for examples.